-If the "C+" is earned in either a quantitative or qualitative research class, the candidate will not be allowed to take the qualifying exam and may not enroll in dissertation hours.
-After successfully completing the research class, the qualifying exam must be passed before beginning dissertation work.
+If the "C+" is earned in either a quantitative or qualitative research class, the candidate will not be allowed to take the comprehensive exam and may not enroll in dissertation hours.
+After successfully completing the research classe(s), the comprehensive exam must be passed before beginning dissertation work.

-A candidate receiving a second cumulative "C+" will be dismissed from the Ed.D. program.
+A candidate receiving a second cumulative course grade of "C+" will be dismissed from the doctoral program.